-Simply the BEST roast carrots recipe.
-These tender and flavorful carrots are perfectly seasoned with an earthy mixture of Moroccan spices.
-Make them in the oven or the air fryer for a quick and easy side dish.
-Who said veggies have to be boring?
+The BEST tender roasted carrots perfectly seasoned with an earthy mixture of Moroccan spices.
+Make them in the oven or the air fryer for an easy and healthy side dish.

-These Moroccan carrots make getting in at least one serving of vegetables a piece of cake.
+These roasted carrots with Moroccan spices make getting in at least one serving of vegetables a piece of cake.
 They have the perfect balance of sweet, savory, earthy, and spicy flavors that makes them so good!

 This easy carrot recipe was inspired by a super fancy restaurant meal that we had for our last anniversary.
-It was at the kind of place that places 5 carrot slices every so perfectly on the plate.
-Usually, that’s plenty for me but I could have eaten an entire patter of the ras el hanout carrots that they served with suckling pig.
+It was at the kind of place that places 5 carrot slices ever so perfectly on the plate.
+Usually, that’s plenty for me but I could have eaten an entire patter of the ras el hanout carrots that they served with my entree.

 I definitely left that meal wanting more.